 Automation if done correctly makes work error free.
 In order to have an efficient asset management lifecycle automate all that can be.
 The entire process does not have to be automated but those tasks that are repetitive should be.
 Reporting, patching and application deployment can be automated by using electronic ITAM platforms.
 This will save a lot of your employee’s time.
 If you are short on manpower you can also outsource the entire process.
 It will reduce the burden of work on your employees and they can be used elsewhere when there is demand.
 To ensure complete compliance and increase cost effectiveness you can automate as well as outsource the process.

 Without measuring there is no way to know how your business fares.
 Only when you compare your results against the business metrics or company standards will you know how well you perform.
 Asset lifecycle management helps gather data which can be compared against the set standards to gauge performance.

 The key is to identify those metrics that really matter.
-These would include network configuration, licensing, financial data, metrics linked to business objectives, user information etc. These key metrics will also give a fair idea of the asset depreciation rate, average fines paid, compliance failures, the average cost of maintenance etc.
+These would include network configuration, licensing, financial data, metrics linked to business objectives and user information.
+These key metrics will also give a fair idea of the asset depreciation rate, average fines paid, compliance failures, the average cost of maintenance etc.

 8. Change Implementation

 Time and again it has been stressed upon us that technology changes frequently.
 When that happens, all that is linked to it either have to upgrade or modified.
 Adaptation is the key to survival in business.
 Continuously updating your asset database will, always be to your advantage.
 Being able to respond to change as quickly as possible will always work to your advantage.